felix86-emu/docs/docs/users/usage-guide.md

 To list all configs, use the `-c` option.

+Each configuration has a respective environment variable.
+These can be discovered by reading the configuration file.

 ## Profiles

 You can use different execution profiles that set multiple configurations at once.